 The Biggest Risk is to Not Take a Risk

-Seth Godin is a revered marketing guru that my girlfriend Sara recommend I examine in order to learn some important lessons marketing.
+Seth Godin is a revered marketing guru that my partner Sara recommend I examine in order to learn some important lessons marketing.
 In his book The Purple Cow, Godin posits that marketing (as we know it in a traditional sense) is dead and that in order for a business to succeed in a world where people have more options than ever and less time and willingness to explore these options than ever it has to be a “purple cow”.
 It needs to stand out in some essential way, in a field of brown cows.
-That isn't too say it needs to be gimmicky, in fact gimmicks are dangerous and unsustainable, but your product, service, or business needs to have the marketing built into it in order for people to notice and say wow.
+That isn't too say it needs to be gimmicky, in fact, gimmicks are dangerous and unsustainable, but your product, service, or business needs to have the marketing built into it in order for people to notice and say wow.
 You need to be remarkable.
-Word of mouth spreads from early adopters - those looking for new and exciting business to support - who sneeze out and infect the early and late majority which is where you make most of your money.
-Without their support it's incredibly difficult to gain traction.
+Word of mouth spreads from early adopters - those looking for a new and exciting business to support - who sneeze out and infect the early and late majority which is where you make most of your money.
+Without their support, it's incredibly difficult to gain traction.

 How to Reach a Tipping Point

 Maybe you've heard of, or even read works by Malcolm Gladwell.
 He is a best-selling author most famous for his book The Tipping Point where he explores what it takes for a business or idea to “tip” and progress from relative obscurity to mass popularity.
 Ideas, products, and services reach their tipping points when certain people (whom Gladwell refers to as connectors, mavens, and salesmen) work in conjunction to propagate their utility.

 Gladwell distinguishes connectors as individuals with huge social circles and whom others like and trust.
 Connectors have no trouble connecting people into mutually beneficial relationships.
 They're tied to many social circles, from brewpub owners to producers, florists, architects, actors, and everything in-between and have a special gift for bringing people together.